Wealth Planning Beyond Your Business

 You might be in your 30s or 40s where “retirement planning” can seem distant, abstract or irrelevant.
 You might be later in your career deciding whether to keep building your business indefinitely or forming an exit plan.
 Either way, long-term planning adds tremendous value.

-The goal is to create financial independence irrespective of any one single outcome.
+The goal is to create financial independence regardless of what happens to the business.
 That means building wealth in a way that gives you choices.

 Optionality is the real objective because it gives you freedom.